 We hope to have volunteers starting within 4 weeks of application, but sometimes DBS checks and references mean it can take longer.

 What training will I get as a volunteer?

-All volunteers will be able to attend a “Welcome to Mencap” day, and have an induction with the team they are volunteering with.
+Volunteers will have an induction with the team they are volunteering with, and can attend a “Welcome to Mencap” day.
 Some roles will need extra training and this will be discussed with you.

 What support will I get?

-In the team you are volunteering with, you will have a volunteer manager who you can go to for help, support and guidance.
-You will have regular contact with this manager.
+You will have a volunteer manager who you can go to for help, support and guidance.
+You will have regular contact with your volunteer manager.